 God has done and will do something about it

 But the great irony is this.
 We blame God for our suffering, yet God (incredibly) has and will do something about it.
-He doesn’t want to punish us – the opposite, he has more compassion even than we do for others.
-He is willing to sacrifice his own comfort and security to help us, who are not his friends (unlike we do in most instances).
+He doesn’t want to punish us – the opposite, he has more compassion on us than we do for others.
+He is willing to sacrifice his own comfort and security to help us, who are not his friends.
+This is most unlike the way many of us treat our enemies.
 He entered our broken world and experienced suffering himself – a rough infancy, social rejection, betrayal, and some of the worst physical agony, tortured to death in cruel execution.
 God experienced separation from the perfection of heaven where he belongs: abandonment by God, which is the fate that we face.
 This was the purpose of Jesus’ life and death. (‘O God, why have you forsaken me’ Jesus cries out on the cross, Mark 15, Matthew 27)

 We may not think we deserve hell but this is the natural consequence we face without God.
 Fry said he was attacking a God who claims to be perfectly good, as the Bible describes him.
 Rebelling against the source and creator of everything good should mean that we are left in a world with no goodness, only pain and suffering – hell.
 Yet God hasn’t removed all good from our experience.
 Our half-broken world is just a taster before giving us the full extent of what we choose (heaven or hell) when we chose to accept or reject him as God.
 This also helps make sense of why God allows suffering in the natural world, as a warning loud enough to get through to us, of a worse world we are heading towards.

 There is one more assumption that skews Fry’s argument.
-If Fry does not believe in life after death, then terminal illness is utterly devastating.
-But God, if he really is the creator of life, has the ability to bring back to life.
+If Fry does not believe in life after death, then terminal illness is utterly devastating, as he suggests.
+But if God exists and made the world as Fry’s argument claims, then the creator of life has the ability to bring back to life.
 Death is the end of pain, but not the end of that person and the chance to be with them again.
 That changes everything.

 Is there any real evidence for all this?

-If you are asking for proof that God exists and will do all the Bible says, you are asking for a sign that God can eradicate suffering and death.
+If you are asking for proof that God exists and will do all the Bible promises, then you are asking for a sign that God can eradicate suffering and death.
 The Bible claims God has given these signs in Jesus’ life and death – he healed people, controlled nature and rose from the dead.
 We dismiss such miracles as things that just don’t happen.
 But that is the point.
-If they were anything less than miraculous you would say that they were not be good enough evidence of God’s existence.
+If these signs were anything less than miraculous you would say that they were not good enough evidence of God’s existence.
 They could be explained away, as having happened naturally.
-So we cannot dismiss them with a foregone conclusion that such things just don’t happen, or we are allowing no possibility of ever accepting any proof God could ever give.
+So we cannot dismiss the signs the Bible claims God has given with a foregone conclusion that such things just don’t happen.
+This is like asking whether there is a God, but deciding beforehand to rule out any evidence good enough for him.
 This is closed minded in the extreme.